vclaudiu/manual_testing_portofolio/README.md

 Tests not in scope: Other Modules/Functionality.

 1.1.5 Risks detected
-Project risks:Imposibility to fix all bugs,unexperienced tester Product risks:posibility for the application to not work constant 1.1.6 Evaluating entry criteria
+Project risks:Imposibility to fix all bugs,unexperienced tester, Zephyr Squad trial license Product risks:posibility for the application to not work constant 1.1.6 Evaluating entry criteria
 The entry criterias defined in the Test Planning phase have been achieved and the test process can continue.